Huaca: Huacas in the Inka Empire

+"The ninth guaca (huaca) was named Cugiguaman.
+It was a stone shaped like a falcon which Inca Yupanqui said had appeared to him in a quarry, and he ordered that it be placed on this ceque and that sacrifices be made to it."

+Some huacas were described as shrines, monuments, or temples that were associated with religion.
+Other huacas were physical aspects of the landscape, such as mountains or large boulders that still held religious and cultural significance.
+Since the huacas could have been a part of the landscape, this made it difficult for archaeologists to find and identify them.
+Shrines and shrine candidates were promptly photographed and compared to other known huacas.
+Interviews with local village officials helped researchers ensure that the huacas found on the ceques were legitimate.
+The location of the huacas aided archaeologists in determining what they were used for and what religious ceremonies may have occurred there.

 Special compounds were erected at certain huacas where priests composed elaborate rituals and religious ceremonial culture.
 For instance, the ceremony of the sun was performed at Cusco (Inti Raymi).
-Incas elaborated creatively on a preexisting system of religious veneration of the peoples whom they took into their empire.
+The Inka elaborated creatively on a preexisting system of religious veneration of the peoples whom they took into their empire.
 This exchange ensured proper compliance among conquered peoples.
-The Incas also transplanted and colonized whole groups of persons of Inca background (Mitmaq) with newly adopted peoples to arrange a better distribution of Inca persons throughout all of their empire in order to avoid widespread resistance.
+The Inka also transplanted and colonized whole groups of persons of Inka background (Mitmaq) with newly adopted peoples to arrange a better distribution of Inka persons throughout all of their empire in order to avoid widespread resistance.
 In this instance, huacas and pacarinas became significant centers of shared worship and a point of unification of ethnically and linguistically diverse peoples.
 They helped to bring unity and common citizenship to often geographically disparate peoples.
-Since pre-incan times the people developed a system of pilgrimages to these various shrines, prior to the introduction of Catholicism.
+Since pre-inka times the people developed a system of pilgrimages to these various shrines, prior to the introduction of Catholicism.